 There is no fee charged to sponsor a Practicum project.
 However, we recognize there is a cost involved to participate in terms of the time and effort required by individuals sponsoring a project.

 We would be grateful to the sponsor for deferring all or part of the expense, if any, to have the student team travel to the sponsor location for the kick-off meeting and/or final presentation.

-- All arrangements including secure data transfer completed by: August 31
+- All arrangements including NDA and secure data transfer completed by: September 1

 - Allscripts (Chicago, IL)

 - Blue Cross Blue Shield of North Carolina (Chapel Hill, NC)

 - Carlson Marketing Worldwide (Minneapolis, MN)

 - Central Intelligence Agency (McLean, VA)